jetbrains-academy/CppBasics/ObjectOrientedProgramming/MemoryOwnership/CopyConstructor/task.md

 <div class="hint">
-    Note that we do not check for the null pointer in the destructor, as deleting `nullptr` is a safe operation that has no effect.
+    Note that we do not check for the null pointer in the destructor, as deleting a `nullptr` is a safe operation that has no effect.
 </div>

-To effectively work with an array, the class also defines `size()` method to query for the size of the array, overloads the array subscript operators to provide the access to the underlying array, and overloads the printing operator to display the contents of the array.
+To effectively work with an array, the class also defines a `size()` method to query for the size of the array, overloads the array subscript operators to provide access to the underlying array, and overloads the printing operator to display the contents of the array.

 <div class="hint">

-Note that there are two overloads of array subscript operator: one for a mutable array, and one for an immutable array.
+Note that there are two overloads of array subscript operator: one for a mutable array and one for an immutable array.

 </div>